 Where not needed for immune defense, reactive oxygen species are harmful rather than useful; for example, they can react with non-saturated fatty acyl residues in lipid membranes (see below).
 Nevertheless, some ROS continually form as byproducts of respiration and also of oxygen transport in erythrocytes, since binding to hemoglobin offers O2 an opportunity to steal an electron from the heme and turn itself into superoxide.

-ROS toxicity is controlled by glutathione (G-SH), which is present in the cells at low millimolar concentrations.
-An important step in the detoxification of ROS is the reduction of hydrogen peroxide (H2O2) to water by glutathione peroxidase (1).
-In the process, glutathione is oxidized to its disulfide form (G-SS-G).
-Reduced glutathione is then regenerated at the expense of NADPH by glutathione reductase (2).
+ROS toxicity is kept in check by glutathione (G-SH), which is present in the cells at low millimolar concentrations.
+An important step in the detoxification of ROS is the reduction of hydrogen peroxide to water, which is catalyzed by glutathione peroxidase or peroxiredoxin.
+In the process, glutathione or peroxiredoxin are oxidized to their disulfide forms.
+These are reduced again by glutathione reductase and thioredoxin, respectively, both of which require NADPH (see section 18.7).

 Glucose-6-phosphate dehydrogenase deficiency

 Red blood cells lack mitochondria and thus depend entirely on the HMS for NADPH regeneration.
 Mutations in glucose-6-phosphate dehydrogenase—the first enzyme in the pathway, see section 9.2—that reduce its activity limit the supply of NADPH and, therefore, the capacity of the cell to detoxify reactive oxygen species.
 ROS that go unscavenged will cause the peroxidation of membrane lipids (see section 18.5 for the mechanism) and destroy the cell.
 This condition—namely, the occurrence of episodes of hemolytic anemia upon ingestion of ROS-inducing foods or drugs—is called favism.